 Photo by Julie Enstall

-One of the things I've learned by walking this journey through cancer is that everyone must do it in their own way.
-For the past 15 years I have been sharing my harp music within the cancer, hospice and grief communities so I was fortunate to have many resources and friends who could help guide me when I was diagnosed.
+One of the things I've learned by walking two journeys through cancer is that everyone must do it in their own way.
+Prior to my first diagnosis, I had been sharing harp music within the cancer, hospice and grief communities so I was fortunate to have many resources and friends who could help guide me.
 From the beginning, I sent out regular Updates as to what I was doing and how I was feeling.
-This Resource Page is a summary of how I have chosen to embrace this experience and truly learn how to take care of and love myself from a balanced perspective, both inside and out.
+This Resource Page is a summary of some of the resources I used to embrace this experience and truly learn how to take care of and love myself from a balanced perspective, both inside and out.

 Here are several Resource Videos we are creating... this

 My loving husband, John, is the Messenger of The ORIGIN System of Self-Discovery

 I was able to walk my journey with cancer from a place of deep